The online Comment window has expired

 • Default_avatar

-Diana Altstadt almost 3 years ago
+Diana Altstadt about 3 years ago

 As a constituent working in the Emergency Department of St. Joe's hospital, I support using ARPA money to simultaneously reduce fossil fuel emissions AND to address racial inequality in regards to health care outcomes and economic opportunities.
 As Sammy Roth writes in the LA Times about the economic benefits of getting off fossil fuels just in the U.S., “in terms of lives saved, hospital visits avoided and workdays not lost due to illness or deaths—would exceed $700 billion per year."
 Specifically, I support the development of good-paying jobs for communities that have never recovered from deindustrialization through proposals: #7, #9, #38 and #74